MolecularCartography/Optimus/README.md

 ### Installing and updating workflow

-1. Download [a file with the workflow](./OptimusFD_v_0.1.zip) from this repository.
+1. Download [a file with the workflow](./Optimus_v_0.1.zip) from this repository.
 2. In the KNIME window, go to `File => Import KNIME Workflow...`. `Workflow Import Selection` dialog should open after this.
-3. Check `Select archive file`, press `Browse...` and select the file downloaded on the 1st step.
+3. Check `Select archive file`, press `Browse...` and select the file downloaded at the 1st step.
+  * *Note*: some web-browsers, like Safari, unzip archives automatically after downloading.
+In this case you'll find a new folder in your "Downloads" folder instead of a zip file.
+In this case check `Select root directory` in the import dialog, press `Browse...` and select the directory downloaded at the 1st step.
 4. Press `Finish`.

 Now you should see the `OptimusFD_v_0.1` item in the list at the left-hand side of the KNIME window.
 If you double click it, the workflow will open in the Workflow Editor where you can change its settings and specify input/output files.